26. Drawing Shapes

 - Rectangles are represented by

-or RectF
+Rect or RectF

-represents coordinates and sizes with int32
+Rect represents coordinates and sizes with int32 type, while RectF uses double type

 - You can use